deepankarm/org-jina-examples/my_first_jina_app/chapters/run.md

 ## Load the Data

-Now that we've got the data, we need to pass it into `app.py`. `app.py` is pretty simple out of the box, so we'll have to make some changes:
+Now that `get_data.sh` has downloaded the data (and called `process_data.py` to process it), we've got `character-lines.csv`.
+We need to pass this file into `app.py`. `app.py` is pretty simple out of the box, so we'll have to make some changes:

 ### Check the Data